navipartner/docs/content/en/docs/np_pay/how-to/endless_aisle/index.md

 ## Next steps

-#### Reserve a POS sale to a sales order
+### Reserve a POS sale to a sales order

 Once all setups are complete, you can export a POS sale to a sales order with a payment reservation.

+1. Log into the POS.
+2. Add the item or items that the customer wishes to reserve.
+   As the feature description suggests, the item doesn't have to be in the store's stock at the moment.
+3. Press **Reserve POS Sale to Sales Order**.
+   A pop-up window is displayed, asking whether you wish to export the sale to a sales document in Business Central.
+4. Press **Yes**.
+   The list of available customers is displayed.
+5. Choose a customer which will be tied to the sales order, and press **OK**.
+   If this is a brand-new customer, press **New** instead, to create the customer entity.
+   The **Store Shipment Methods** window is displayed.
+6. Confirm the shipment method and the shipment fee by pressing **OK**.
+   You are prompted to scan a voucher.
+7. You can scan multiple vouchers for this sale, and deduce their value from the total payable amount.
+   Each time you scan a voucher, you are asked whether you wish to scan another one.
+8. Once you're done scanning vouchers, press **No**.
+   A pop-up window with the remaining payable amount is displayed, and the customer can proceed with the payment.
+   Once the payment is complete, the corresponding **Sales Order** is displayed.
+You can edit the shipment address information, if needed.
+9. Press **Close** on the sales order to finish the reservation process.
+   The POS sale has now been exported to a sales order with a payment reservation.
+When the order is posted and shipped to your customer, the reserved payment will be captured.

 You can try out the reservation process in the following interactive demo:

 <iframe class="vidyard_iframe" title="Hartmann’s uses Dynamics 365 Business Central to artfully improve operations" src="
 https://demo.arcade.software/7RUlchVHtuA8okU2LwVe?embed"
 width=835 height=470 scrolling="no" frameborder="0" allowtransparency="true" allowfullscreen></iframe>

+### Results

 After the export is complete, a credit sale POS entry is created.
 It is not going to be posted, but it contains all the necessary information on the completed POS sale.